 The Operations will have attributes that can reference different possible Setup Tables.
 Three different types of tables are available:

-- Setup Code Tables: If these tables are used, PlanetTogether will match the Setup Code values (i.e. color) of each operation to the values in this table to calculate the operation setup time.
-Note: When using the drag-and-drop feature to move to this table from Excel, the PlanetTogether and Excel must be running under the same level of security (i.e. both Admins or neither) in order for Windows to allow the cross-application drag-and-drop.
+- Setup Code Tables: If these tables are used, PlanetTogether will match the Setup Code values (i.e., color) of each operation to the values in this table to calculate the operation setup time.
+Note: When using the drag-and-drop feature to move to this table from Excel, the PlanetTogether and Excel must be running under the same level of security (i.e., both Admins or neither) for Windows to allow the cross-application drag-and-drop.

 - Attribute Code Tables: Attribute Code tables provide additional control and options.
-PlanetTogether takes the operation attribute information and compares values with this table to decide how much setup time there should be.
+PlanetTogether takes the operation attribute information and compares values with this table to decide how much setup time.

 - Attribute Number Range Tables: These tables allow you to specify a setup time for a range of values.
 The attribute numbers are tied to operations.

 The Operation's Attributes can be used to provide additional flexibility in calculating the Setup Times.
-From the "Attributes" tab of the Job dialog, you can specify when to use the Setup Time or which table to use under the "IncurSetupWhen" column.
+For example, from the "Attributes" tab of the Job dialog, you can specify when to use the Setup Time or which table to use under the "IncurSetupWhen" column.

 - Always: This uses the SetupHours specified, no matter what.